bvinc/go-sqlite-lite/README.md

 * RawString and RawBytes can be used to reduce copying between Go and SQLite.
 Please use with caution.

 ## Credit
-This project begain as a fork of https://github.com/mxk/go-sqlite/
+This project began as a fork of https://github.com/mxk/go-sqlite/

 ## FAQ